stclib/STC/docs/cset_api.md

-# Container type cset: Unordered Set
+# Container cset: Unordered Set

 This describes the API of the unordered set type **cset**.
 Same base implementation as cmap, but contains and uses keys only.